MicrosoftDocs/azure-devops-docs/release-notes/2023/sprint-218-update.md

 # Improved dashboard management and pipeline security
 With this update, we have added the capability to track when a dashboard was last viewed or modified.
 This improvement will help project administrators evaluate if a dashboard needs to be removed due to inactivity, further preventing reaching stored dashboard thresholds.

-We also continue our investments in security and updated the TFX to perform validations on Node runner versions.
+We also continue our investments in security.
+Now, OAuth 2.0 is the default authentication mechanism when creating a GitHub Enterprise Server hosted pipeline.

 Check out the release notes for details.